tagwohl/twenny/README.md

 # twenny
-A very simple mac-menubar app created with rumps that reminds you to give your eyes a break every twenty minutes.
-Based on the 202020-rule: Look at something that's 20 metres away for 20 seconds every 20 minutes to prevent your eyes from going bad.
+twenny is a very simple mac-menubar app created with rumps that reminds you to give your eyes a break every twenty minutes.
+It is based on the 202020-rule: Look at something that's 20 metres away for 20 seconds every 20 minutes to prevent digital eye strain.

 # Installation